Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 There is always only one active layer in the list (the selected one).
 When you draw, the new strokes are added to the active layer.

-Every layer correspond to a channel in the the Dope Sheet editor (Grease Pencil mode).
+Every layer correspond to a channel in the Dope Sheet editor (Grease Pencil mode).
 See :doc:`Dope Sheet </editors/dope_sheet/grease_pencil>` for more information.

 By default the drawing order of the layers in the viewport are top to bottom.